 - Services Gov. Code section 25213 specifies the conditions under which the County is authorized to form a CSA.
 The proposed service must be a service that the County does not perform to the same extent on a countywide basis.
 The County provides healthcare through the Health Services Department on a countywide basis and emergency services through EM1 on a countywide basis.
 The County's application to LAFCO would need to clarify the nature of the "extended" services not currently performed by the County. - Funding Gov. Code §§25211.4 and 25211.5 prohibit LAFCO from approving a proposal that includes formation of a CSA unless the commission determines that the CSA will have sufficient revenues to carry out its purposes.
 LAFCO could condition the formation of the CSA on consolidation/reorganization with WCCHD and future revenue received thru WCCHD. - City Consent Required WCCHD contain five cities.
 Gov. Code §25211.4(c) prohibits LAFCO from approving a proposal that includes formation of a CSA that would include territory within a city unless, before the close of the commission's hearing, the city council has filed and not withdrawn a resolution that consents to the inclusion of that incorporated territory.
-Thus, LAFCO would need a resolution from each of the five cities consenting to the formation of the CSA. - Election Required As required by Gov. Code §25211.4(f), LAFCO must call an election on the formation of a proposed CSA. - Plan of Reorganization As part of as part of a dual application for CSA formation and consolidation of the new CSA with the WCCHD, the County would need to clarify the form of reorganization, i.e., whether it is a "consolidation of unlike districts" under Gov. Code §56826.5(b). - Continued Use of Parcel Tax A legal opinion would be required to establish the validity of the new agency continuing to use existing Measure D (2004) parcel tax proceeds after
+Thus, LAFCO would need a resolution from each of the five cities consenting to the formation of the CSA.

-&lt;sup>31 Gov. Code Sec.
+&lt;sup>34 Gov. Code Sec.
 25211.3.

-&lt;sup>32 Gov. Code Sec.
+&lt;sup>35 Gov. Code Sec.
 25211.1.

-&lt;sup>33 Gov. Code Sec.
+&lt;sup>36 Gov. Code Sec.
 25212.4.